riptano/logparse/README.md

 # Cassandra system.log parser

 This is a rule-based Cassandra `system.log` parser.
-It
+It takes a standard `system.log` file and creates a dictionary containing categorized information that can be queried and summarized using other tools.

 ## Using the parser